Billie Jean: Composition

 "Billie Jean" blends post-disco, rhythm and blues, funk, and dance-pop.
-The song opens with a standard drum beat along with a standard hi-hat, and joined two bars later with a shaker.
-After two more bars, a repetitive bassline enters.
+The song opens with a standard drum beat along with a standard hi-hat, and joined two bars later with a cabasa accompanied by a repetitive bassline.
 Each time it passes through the tonic, the note is doubled by a distorted synth bass.
 This accompaniment is followed by a repetitive three-note synth, played staccato with a deep reverb.
 The defining chord progression is then established.
 Jackson's quiet vocals enter, accompanied by a finger-snap, which comes and goes during the verses, as the rhythm and chord progression repeats.
 Greg Phillinganes, who played keys, said of the song: "'Billie Jean' is hot on every level.
 It's hot rhythmically.
 It's hot sonically, because the instrumentation is so minimal, you can really hear everything.
 It's hot melodically ... lyrically [and] vocally.
 It affects you physically, emotionally, even spiritually."

 According to Jones, Jackson "stole" notes from the Jon and Vangelis song "State of Independence"; Jones had produced Donna Summer's cover of the song, and Jackson had sung backing vocals.
 According to Jon Anderson, "They took the riff and made it funky for 'Billie Jean' ...
 So that's kinda cool, that cross-pollination in music."
 According to Daryl Hall of Hall & Oates, Jackson told him he had taken the "Billie Jean" groove from their 1981 track "I Can't Go for That (No Can Do)".
 Hall told him "Oh Michael, what do I care?
 You did it very differently."